A complete guide to Zendesk analytics integration in 2026

 Real-time monitoring: If you’re on one of the higher-tier plans, you can get live dashboards to keep an eye on things like agent availability and ticket volume as it happens.

-This is where modern AI platforms take a completely different path.
+This is where modern AI platforms can serve as a helpful addition.
 They use analytics as a launchpad for action.
-For instance, a tool like eesel AI doesn't just show you a list of common ticket topics.
-Its simulation mode is a powerhouse, analyzing thousands of your past tickets to accurately predict automation rates and ROI before you even flip the switch on the AI.
-It turns a backward-looking report into a solid, data-backed business case.
+For instance, a tool like eesel AI doesn't just show you a list of common ticket topics; it offers a simulation mode that works with your past tickets to predict automation rates and ROI.
+It turns a reliable report into a clear, data-backed business case.

 Pricing for Zendesk Explore